Shougo/neocomplcache.vim/README.md

 -----------

 Neocomplcache performs keyword completion by making a cache of keywords in a buffer.
-Because I implemented it by paying own expenses unlike the keyword completion including the Vim composing type, neocomplcache can be customized flexibly.
+I implemented it because unlike the Vim builtin keyword completion.
+Neocomplcache can be customized flexibly.
 Unfortunately neocomplcache may use more memory than other plugins.

 Installation
 ============